d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 * Movie rating prediction
     * Example: predict the rating a person is likely to give a movie based on similarity to other's movie ratings.
 * Document classification
-    * ExampleL determine which genre a book is based on its similarity to known genres (history, thriller, biography)
+    * Example: determine which genre a book is based on its similarity to known genres (history, thriller, biography)

 ## Reinforcement Learning